edvardsoe/JokeBot/README.md

 # JokeBot
-A bot that tells jokes, API test
+A Discord bot that communicates with DiscAPI to send jokes!